 I approach the practice of Social Work from a postmodern viewpoint: I reject the notion of one universal or objective truth and instead believe that each of us perceives and creates our own realities.
 It is my belief that it is this very act of perception that sparks creation for each client, and so by learning other ways of perceiving their own realities, clients are able to affect powerful change within themselves and their environments.

-From a Social Work perspective, I have chosen to study and practice modalities that I believe align with my philosophy: Solutions-Focused Brief Therapy to assist clients in pragmatic and immediate change without necessarily addressing feelings; Motivational Interviewing to assist clients in making (or not making) a decision and working to address ambivalence; Cognitive Behavior Therapy so that clients can understand how their thoughts, feelings, and behaviors are intertwined, how this nexus impacts their understanding of their reality, and how to make changes in order to meet their goals.
+From a Social Work perspective, I have chosen to study and practice modalities that I believe align with my philosophy: Solutions-Focused work to assist clients in pragmatic and immediate change without necessarily addressing feelings; Motivational Interviewing to assist clients in making (or not making) a decision and working to address ambivalence; Stress Reduction, Mindfulness, and Meditation so clients can learn to regulate and take control of the environments, and Mussar, so clients can look within themselves and determine what areas they wish to improve upon in order to foster greater harmony within themselves, their homes, and their communities.

 My philosophy stands counter to Determinists who believe that X will always cause Y, who look to single answers for why a person behaves the way they do, or why they are in the position that they find themselves currently.
 As a postmodernist I recognize (and appreciate) that human beings are incredibly complicated creatures.
 There are many variables that contribute to an individual’s choices and resulting behaviors.
 The social systems within which we reside, our economic realities, our cultural backgrounds, and our personal and familiar histories all have an impact on our behavior.